fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/streams/01_streams_handling.rst

 delivered at each instance and availability of historical instances depends on the type of stream and the processing task respectively.

-In industrial scenarios, with more and more complex systems the amount of live data delivered by the systems increases rapidly.
+In industrial scenarios, with more and more complex systems, the amount of live data delivered by the systems increases rapidly.
 This high amount of live data can be leveraged to take optimal decisions for processes.
 This real-time data is a data stream because of its live nature and processing such real-time data is a relevant field of data-mining and machine learning known as Stream Processing and Online Machine Learning respectively.